hackclub/hackclub/workshops/hcload/README.md

 ## Part 4: Programming the CLI

-Now that our library is ready, let's make `hcload.ts` use arguments from the CLI instead of just hardcoding the LICENSE file.
+Now that our library is ready, let's make `hcload.ts` use arguments from the CLI instead of [hardcoding](https://stackoverflow.com/questions/1895789/what-does-hard-coded-mean) a file.

 - First, let's import [Yargs](https://yargs.js.org/).
 Yargs makes it easy to parse command-line arguments.